tdotkim/msds431_week6/README.md

 ## Project Summary

-For 6 we were tasked with creating two models, running them 100x each and doing this concurrently and sequentially.
+For Week 6 we were tasked with creating two models, running them 100x each and doing this concurrently and sequentially.

 For this project we leveraged the linear regression model from GoML.
 We created a Batch Gradient Ascent version and a Stochastic Gradient Ascent version.